 Several apps now work to take your texting temptation away by automatically knowing when you are driving.

-One example is AT&T's Drive Mode.
+AT&T's Drive Mode.
 After the app is downloaded, you can set up your preferences for an auto-reply message, one that will be sent to anyone who texts you while you are behind the wheel.

 By accessing the GPS on your phone, the app detects when you are driving more than 25 mph.
 When someone texts you, it sends a message to that person saying you are on the road and will text or call back after you have safely arrived at your destination.